 When it comes to distributing your loved one's property in a clear and manageable way, probate is the name of the game.
 A probate court will make any final determinations whether a will (also known as a testamentary document) is the true and accurate last will of your loved one.
 Sometimes a person will create multiple documents that appear to be a will.

-Any property that is controlled by what your loved one’s Will mentions will go through the probate process.
-When the probate process comes to an end then the court will distribute their assets according to the terms of the will.
-If your loved one has any creditors then there may be a property that goes to pay that creditor if any money or property is available in the will.
+Any property controlled by what your loved one’s Will mentions will go through the probate process.
+When the probate process comes to an end, the court will distribute its assets according to the terms of the will.
+If your loved one has any creditors, then there may be a property that goes to pay that creditor if any money or property is available in the will.
 Notice of your loved one's passing will need to be provided to the creditor to allow them to assert the right to be repaid for any money owed to them.

-You should probate your loved one’s Will once he or she passes away.
-Once the Will is determined to be valid then all systems are going to proceed towards completing the probate process.
-If your loved one is your spouse you should first determine if your spouse died with a Will.
-If you know for certain that he or she did die with a Will then you should locate the Will and provide a copy to the executor of the Will.
-He or she is the person or entity empowered by the Will and your spouse to execute on the terms of the Will and the wishes of your spouse.
+You should probate your loved one’s Will once they pass away.
+Once the Will is determined to be valid, then all systems will proceed towards completing the probate process.
+If your loved one is your spouse, you should first determine if your spouse died with a Will.
+If you know for certain that they did die with a Will, then you should locate the Will and provide a copy to the executor of the Will.
+They are the person or entity empowered by the Will and your spouse to execute on the terms of the Will and the wishes of your spouse.

-I'll stop for a moment and recommend that you speak with an experienced estate planning and probate attorney with the Law Office of Bryan Fagan before going through with the probate process.
-If you can avoid going through probate court and can execute the terms of the will completely then that is a "win-win."
-There is nothing wrong with going through the probate court to administer the Will but if you can avoid doing so then there is nothing wrong with that.
+I'll stop for a moment and recommend that you speak with an experienced estate planning and probate attorney with the Law Office of Bryan Fagan before going through the probate process.
+If you can avoid going through probate court and can execute the terms of the will completely, then that is a "win-win."
+There is nothing wrong with going through the probate court to administer the Will, but if you can avoid doing so, there is nothing wrong with that.
 This will save you time, money and will allow you to distribute their property more efficiently.
-Of course, if your spouse dies with debts then you will likely need to go through the probate process, however.
+Of course, if your spouse dies with debts, then you will likely need to go through the probate process, however.

 A court date will be set, and these parties or creditors will be asked to appear.
 At the hearing, the executor of your spouse’s will should present the Will and proof of your spouse’s death.
-An order will be issued by the judge that probates the Will and appoints the executor formally as the person who will be in charge of administering the wishes of your spouse.
+An order will be issued by the judge that probates the Will and appoints the executor formally as the person who will be in charge of administering your spouse's wishes.
 Letters Testamentary will be issued to the executor that allows him to act on behalf of your spouse’s estate.
-These letters testamentary are documents from the court that authorize him or her to execute the Will.
+These letters testamentary are documents from the court that authorize them to execute the Will.
 These letters should be presented in any instance where proof is needed that approval from the court has been obtained to move forward.

 How much does it cost to go to probate court?

 We have already discussed to some extent the costs of hiring an experienced probate law attorney to represent you in this process.
-However, there are additional costs as well that you need to consider as you embark on the journey to probate your loved one's Will.
+However, there are additional costs that you need to consider as you embark on the journey to probate your loved one's Will.
 As you may have suspected, Texas does its best to make this process as simple and streamlined as possible.
-Not only will this save you money but it will allow you to save time, as well.
-Executors of a Will, once the letters testamentary are received, largely operate outside the presence of the court and have the autonomy to do what is necessary to execute the Will with relatively little court intervention.
+Not only will this save you money, but it will allow you to save time, as well.
+Once the letters testamentary are received, Executors of a Will largely operate outside the presence of the court and have the autonomy to do what is necessary to execute the Will with relatively little court intervention.

 In certain circumstances, however, there may need to be a bond posted by the executor to follow through on the terms of the Will once the letters testamentary are obtained.
 This would be the case in what is known as a dependent administration.
 The Court would need to be contacted before any actions being taken by the terms of the Will.
-The bond that is paid by the executor is like an insurance policy against malfeasance or mismanagement.
-If for some reason a dependent administration becomes necessary for a will that you are the executor of then I would recommend hiring an attorney.
+The bond that the executor pays is like an insurance policy against malfeasance or mismanagement.
+If for some reason, a dependent administration becomes necessary for a will that you are the executor of, then I would recommend hiring an attorney.
 That attorney will need to spend a great deal of time requesting permission from the court to perform your duties.

 What is a basic overview for you to follow as an Executor of a loved one’s Will?

-I wanted to provide you with a guide for how to proceed if you are the executor of a loved one's Will.
-Rather than guessing at how to move forward during a difficult time in your life, you can begin to consider the steps that you would take in the event of your loved one's passing.
+I wanted to provide you with a guide for proceeding if you are the executor of a loved one's Will.
+Rather than guessing how to move forward during a difficult time in your life, you can begin to consider the steps you would take in the event of your loved one's passing.
 Hopefully, your loved one will have alerted you to the fact that you were named as an executor of their Will.
 Even if not, this list should provide you with a good starting point on how to proceed.

-First, you will need to find the will that was originally drafted by your loved one.
-Hopefully, he or she will have had a conversation with you about the will before their passing especially if you are expected to be the executor of that will.
+First, you will need to find the will that your loved one originally drafted.
+Hopefully, they will have had a conversation with you about the will before their passing, especially if you are expected to be the executor of that will.
 Some common places where wills may be left are in a safe at home, a safety deposit box at a bank or credit union, in a file cabinet, or even in a desk drawer or bedside table.
 The most important question in the entire probate process is whether or not your loved one died with a will.
 It would follow, then, that finding the will is the 1st order of business.

 The County clerk will take the next step in the process for you.
-He or she will issue a citation and post notice at the courthouse that an application for probate of your loved ones will have been filed.
-This allows any creditors or potential heirs to become notified of the passing of your loved one to allow them to attend any in-court hearings were proceedings regarding the probating of the will.
-The court will then allow for a certain period for these folks to come forward before a hearing is held.
+They will issue a citation and post notice at the courthouse that an application for probate of your loved ones will have been filed.
+This allows any creditors or potential heirs to become notified of the passing of your loved one to allow them to attend any in-court hearings where proceedings regarding the probating of the will.
+The court will then allow these folks to come forward for a certain period before a hearing is held.
 The purpose of that hearing will be to admit the will into probate and issue letters testamentary.

-once the hearing is held, you will be named as executor if that is what the will provides for.
+Once the hearing is held, you will be named executor if that is what the will provides.
 You will then tell the court any facts of the passing away of your loved one and go through the necessary steps to prove the validity of your loved ones' will.
-If your loved one went to an attorney to draft the will or even went through basic software to do so on the computer then the necessary language to prove the validity of the will is likely included already.
+If your loved one went to an attorney to draft the will or even went through basic software to do so on the computer, then the necessary language to prove the will's validity is likely included already.
 If not, testimony in addition to yours may be needed to prove its validity.

-as soon as the judge signs the order that admits the will into probate then you would take the oath to perform your duties as an executor in front of the judge.
-Once this is done you would receive letters testamentary from the court that allows you to execute on the will.
+As soon as the judge signs the order that admits the will into probate, then you would take the oath to perform your duties as an executor in front of the judge.
+Once this is done, you would receive letters of testamentary from the court to execute on the will.
 A separate notice of creditors will be prepared and sent to a newspaper in your area to be published within 30 days after receiving the letters testamentary.
 The newspaper would send an affidavit to the court telling them that they published the notice as required by law.

-At that point, you would need to send notice that the letters testamentary have been issued to any creditors who have liens against your loved one's property within two months of the court date where letters testamentary were signed off on by the judge.
-You will also need to send certified letters to each beneficiary who's named in the will within the same period.
+At that point, you would need to send notice that the letters testamentary have been issued to any creditors who have liens against your loved one's property within two months of the court date where the judge signed off on letters testamentary.
+You will also need to send certified letters to each beneficiary named in the will within the same period.
 Part of this process is also preparing an inventory and appraisement of the assets and any list of claims made by creditors against your loved ones as a state.
 You will need to file taxes by the tax due date for the following year on their estate.
-It is possible that due to the size of your loved ones a state that federal taxes will not be due.
+Due to the size of your loved ones, it is possible that federal taxes will not be due.

 Finally, your loved ones a state should be disbursed as provided for in the will.
 This is pretty simple stuff.
-Follow the terms of the will and executed according to what the will says not according to what you believe should be done.
-Creditors need to be paid out of the will and there is an order by which they will be paid according to the Texas state's code.
-Last, if any new titles need to be issued for property such as real estate, vehicles, or things of that nature then that can be processed as well.
+Follow the terms of the will and execute according to what the will says, not what you believe should be done.
+Creditors need to be paid out of the will, and there is an order by which they will be paid according to the Texas state's code.
+Last, if any new titles need to be issued for property such as real estate, vehicles, or things of that nature, that can be processed.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed estate planning and probate law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas a state planning and probate law as well as how your family may be impacted by circumstances related to these subjects.
+These consultations are a great way for you to learn more about the world of Texas, state planning, and probate law, as well as how your family may be impacted by circumstances related to these subjects.